John Mifflin Hood: United Railways and Electric Company (1901-1906)

 Hood joined the United Railways and Electric Company (U.R.E.C.), the newly merged electric streetcar system for the metropolitan area in Baltimore, in 1901.
 At that time the company's infrastructure was significantly deteriorated from the combining of various smaller lines which had begun in the 1850s and only in the last decade had converted from horsecars pulling power to electric.
 Hood oversaw the beginnings of extensive renovations as well as expansions of the system.
 He managed a rebuilding of the system and its newly constructed Pratt Street Power Plant located on the south edge waterfront of the downtown area after the Great Baltimore Fire of February 1904.
 The fire had destroyed over 1,500 buildings and devastated most of central downtown Baltimore.
 He worked extensively to reconstruct the damaged rail lines and power generating houses of the "Burnt District" in the center city and got the coal-fired boilers of the Power Plant on Pier 4 back online.

+John Mifflin Hood died at his home in Baltimore on December 17, 1906, and was buried at Druid Ridge Cemetery.

 A bronze statue of Hood on a stone pedestal was erected around 1911 by his friends in the old Hopkins Place.
 After 1963 it was relocated to the terraced "Preston Gardens".